 Location.
-41° 18.582′ N, 74° 9.016′ W. Marker is in Harriman, New York, in Orange County.
-Marker is at the intersection of South Main Street and Grove Street when traveling north on South Main Street.
+41° 18.563′ N, 74° 8.755′ W. Marker is in Harriman, New York, in Orange County.
+Marker is on Grove Street 0.1 miles west of New York State Route 17.
 Touch for map.
-Marker is at or near this postal address: 1 South Main St, Harriman NY 10926, United States of America.
+Marker is in this post office area: Harriman NY 10926, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 First MIA Flag (approx. ¼ mile away); Harriman (approx. ¼ mile away); First Church (approx. 1.8 miles away); American Heroes (approx. 2.1 miles away); Tomas Estrada Palma (approx. 2.2 miles away); Camp Site (approx. 2.3 miles away); Reynolds House (approx. 2.3 miles away); Monroe Race Track (approx. 2.3 miles away).
 Touch for a list and map of all markers in Harriman.

 Regarding First Train Order Transmitted by Telegraph.

 1. A Monument to Charles Minot.
 (Submitted on March 17, 2009, by Mary Ellen Coghlan of Warwick, New York.)